Everyone benefits when Myanmar’s garment industry is stable and flourishing

 It is a human right under the International Labour Organisation’s Fundamental Principles and Rights at Work (ILO Convention 87 and Convention 98) and the United Nations’ Universal Declaration of Human Rights.

-The Myanmar FoA Guideline is a big step forward towards securing constructive relationships between employers and workers in Myanmar’s Garment and Footwear industry.
+The Myanmar FoA Guideline, is a big step forward towards securing constructive relationships between employers and workers in Myanmar’s Garment and Footwear industry.
 Developed and agreed in 2019 (Letter of Agreement), the Guideline aims to contribute to a stable and growing industry through constructive industrial relations in line with International Labour Standards.

 About the Guideline

 Freedom of Association Guideline

 Freedom of Association Guideline Q&A

 Factories producing for ACT brands have established an Employer Working Group (EWG) to engage in the development of the Guideline on Freedom of Association.
 The working group nominated delegates to negotiate the content of the Guideline with the Industrial Workers’ Federation of Myanmar (IWFM), the sectoral trade union federation representing garment and footwear workers affiliated to IndustriALL Global Union.

 The ILO and GIZ have offered technical assistance to support suppliers and trade unions in the negotiation.